Literary Chinese in Vietnam

 Literary Chinese (Vietnamese: Hán văn, văn ngôn; chữ Hán: 漢文, 文言) was the medium of all formal writing in Vietnam for almost all of the country's history until the early 20th century, when it was replaced by vernacular writing in Vietnamese using the Latin-based Vietnamese alphabet.
+Literary Chinese was the official language of Vietnamese governments (except the Hồ and Tây Sơn dynasties) until it was replaced by the French language in 1884.

-The language was the same as that used in China, as well as in Korea and Japan, and used the same standard Chinese characters.
+The language used in Vietnam was the same as that used in China, as well as in Korea and Japan, and used the same standard Chinese characters.
 It was used for official business, historical annals, fiction, verse, scholarship, and even for declarations of Vietnamese determination to resist Chinese invaders.
+Literary Chinese was briefly replaced by the Vietnamese language (written in Chữ Nôm) as the official government language during the Hồ dynasty (1400–1407) and the Tây Sơn dynasty (1778–1802).

 Literary Chinese

 Literary Chinese was a style of writing modelled on the classics of the Warring States period and Han dynasty, such as the Mencius, the Commentary of Zuo and Sima Qian's Historical Records.
 It remained largely static while the various varieties of Chinese evolved and diverged to the point of mutual unintelligibility.
 The language was also used for formal writing in Vietnam, Korea and Japan, enabling scholars from these countries, as well as China, to communicate in writing, in a role similar to that of Latin in Europe.

 Literary Chinese as written in Vietnam used the same characters and outward form as in China.
 Although Literary Chinese was used only for written communication, each Chinese character could be read aloud in a Vietnamese approximation of the Middle Chinese pronunciation.
 For example, the term for Chinese characters, 漢字 (Hànzì in Modern Standard Chinese) has a Sino-Vietnamese reading of Hán tự.
 With these pronunciations, Chinese words were imported wholesale into the Vietnamese language.
 The resulting Sino-Vietnamese vocabulary makes up over half of the Vietnamese lexicon.

 The Vietnamese terms for writing in Chinese are chữ Hán ('Han characters') or chữ Nho ('Scholars' characters') in contrast to chữ Nôm ('Southern script'), a script for the Vietnamese language.
 The Nôm script, using a mixture of Chinese characters and locally created characters, became the vehicle for a flourishing vernacular literature, peaking in the late 18th and early 19th centuries.
 However, Literary Chinese remained the medium of scholarship and administration for almost all of the period until the early 20th century.